Lab Created Diamonds Vs “Real” Diamonds: Such Thing As Ethical Bling?

 Diamonds may be a girl’s best friend, but can they ever be Earth’s best friend?

 Remember how natural diamonds are the result of geological pressure?
 Well, for this pressure to exist, the diamonds have to be under a significant amount of rock.
-That said, the mines in which they are found are deep—like deeper than the height of the Empire State building deep.
+That said, the mines in which they are found are typically deep—like deeper than the height of the Empire State building deep.

 For miners, this means a tremendous amount of earth moving.